ShivaRegmi/ShivaRegmi/README.md

 ## ▓ ABOUT ME ▓

 ■ Passionate about technology, innovation, and building solutions that matter
 ■ Always curious, always experimenting
-■ Hands-on experience building projects, learning tools, and collaborating
 ■ Linux user focused on performance, control
 ■ Strong belief in clean code, scalability, and real-world impact